rabohk/DOM/DOM.md

 # DOM: Document Object Model

 ### 1. Why DOM?
->The W3C Document Object Model (DOM) is a platform and language-neutral interface that allows programs and scripts to dynamically access and update the content, structure, and style of a document.
+>It is an interface that allows programs and scripts to dynamically access and update the content, structure, and style of a document.

-### 2. What You Will Learn?
+### 2. Objective
++ How to
-+ How to change the content of HTML elements
+    + change the content of HTML elements
-+ How to change the style (CSS) of HTML elements
+    + change the style (CSS) of HTML elements
-+ How to react to HTML DOM events
+    + react to HTML DOM events
-+ How to add and delete HTML elements
+    + add and delete HTML elements

 ### 3. JavaScript - HTML DOM Methods
 + What is **property** and what is **method**